Fogging Machine (Fogger)

 Fogging machines can be portable or static, automatic or manual and have various designs suitable for particular applications.
 They vary in size depending on the operation required and normally have the chemicals or disinfectant contained within the body of the unit, however some units can be fixed directly on to a drum of insecticide or other chemical solution, for large scale operations.
 There are centralised automated systems electronically controlled for larger facilities

-B & G Clean have a range of portable fogging machines which have an electric fan and require no other air supply, enabling the fogging operation to be carried out efficiently and with the minimum of inconvenience.
+We supply the B&G range of portable fogging machines which have an electric fan and require no other air supply, enabling the fogging operation to be carried out efficiently and with the minimum of inconvenience.
+There are easy to use and cost effective.